mpolitze/thingsboard-homematic-client/README.md

 4. Run the container as deamon `podman run -d --name thingsboard-homematic-client -v thingsboard-homematic-client-config:/config ghcr.io/mpolitze/thingsboard-homematic-client:latest`

 ## Development

+You can run the bridge in a local virtual environment, in a standard python container or use the lates released container image from `ghcr.io/mpolitze/thingsboard-homematic-client:latest`.
+Setup for virtual environment is below.

 ### Run development container